Expo City Dubai: Al Wasl dome’s free daily shows, new fountain; all you need to know

-Dubai Ride will take place on November 6, offering families and cycling enthusiasts the opportunity to take part in the unique experience

-Al Wasl Plaza, the beating heart of the Expo 2020 Dubai, caused jaws to drop with its spectacular shows that were enjoyed by thousands of visitors.
+Al Wasl Plaza, the beating heart of the Expo 2020 Dubai, mesmerised thousands of visitors with its grandeur and jaw dropping visual shows every night for six months during the world event.

 Now, with the opening of Expo City Dubai, visitors can relive the wonder of the shows at Al Wasl Plaza for free.
 The projectors come alive in the evenings.
 Four shows are held every Wednesday, Thursday, Friday, Saturday, and Sunday.
 The first show starts at 6.15 pm, coinciding with the Magrib call to prayer, which is the Expo City Dubai’s way of transitioning the dome from its day mode to night mode.
 The last show is held at 11 pm.